pu-007/quicklook.yazi/README.md

 # QuickLook.yazi

-(WIP)Use QuickLook to preview files/dirs in yazi on WSL.
+Use QuickLook to preview files/dirs in yazi on WSL, which is useful for Videos, Images, PDFs, and other file types that QuickLook supports.

 ## Install